DouglasTitze/DouglasTitze.github.io/_posts/2023-04-29-Concatenation-Array.md

 O(n) - We must iterate through each element in the array (O(n)) and append it (O(1)) to the array, resulting in the O(n) time complexity.

 **Space Complexity**
-O(n) - We are storing each element of the array twice, resulting in an O(n * 2) space complexity.
+O(n) - We store each array element twice, resulting in an O(n * 2) space complexity.
 Since big O ignores constant multiples of n, the true space complexity is O(n).

-One could argue that the problem asks us to store each element twice meaning the problem does not want you to count the output array in the time complexity, but that is usually specified.
+One could argue that the problem asks us to store each element twice, meaning the problem does not want you to count the output array in the time complexity, but that is usually specified.

 **Runtime Beats**
 99.33% of other submissions